 League Files are divided into multiple sections, which are the root elements of the JSON data structure.
 These sections are described below.
 Most are relatively simple and self-explanatory if you just look at an exported League File.
 Some are a bit more complicated and have links to more comprehensive information.
 The most important ones are

 players– Player attributes, ratings, and stats.
 More information.

 There are also a number of other sections, most of which you would leave completely out of a League File you plan on sharing with others.
 They mainly define the internal state of your current specific league.

 version– an integer specifying the version of the league file.
-Currently you should use 24, the latest version.
-If you use anything less than 24, or don’t specify a version, then player heights will be rescaled on load.
+Currently you should use 27, the latest version.
+If you use anything less than 24 or don’t specify a version, then player heights will be rescaled on load.
+If you use anything less than 27 or don’t specify a version, then player ratings will be rescaled on load.

 gameAttributes– Mostly internal variables that should be left alone, but some might be interesting to tweak.
 More information.

 releasedPlayers– List of players who have been released from their contracts but still count against the salary cap.